 This panorama shows NYC looking northwest from above Governor’s Island and Red Hook.
 The Statue of Liberty, Ellis Island, and Staten Island are outside the frame.
 The view is accurate as of summer 2017 and does not include buildings built after this time.
 View on Google Earth where this image is taken from.

 My goal in ten years is to research and teach about art history and urban studies.
-Unfortunately, aspiring professors usually do not get to choose the city where they work.
+Unfortunately, most aspiring professors do not get to choose the city where they work.
 Because I might not have the privilege of working near New York City, I wanted to draw a keepsake of all my youthful memories and experiences here.
 I have a photographic memory walking through the city.
 So I have memories that relate to all the buildings shown.
 I plan to frame this on the wall above my desk.

 What was the most difficult part?